-This client needed a logo and a website that could house three of her specialties - ceramics, Taiji and Reiki.
-Having three separate websites was not an option for her budget.
+Trudy Levy Arts needed a logo and a website that could house her three specialties — ceramics, Taiji and Reiki because having three separate websites was not an option for her budget or her busy life.
 She also wanted to be able to add photos and edit text herself.
-The answer was a hosted Wordpress site.
-After listening to what she wanted I began with existing code and customized functionality and design to get the look and feel she was going for.
+The answer was a hosted WordPress site.
+After listening to what she wanted I customized functionality and design to get the look and feel she was going for.
 This site can be easily expanded to have more image galleries, a blog and can accommodate eCommerce when she's ready.
-The ability to expand an existing site so it can grow with the business is extremely important.
+The ability to expand her site so it could grow with her business was an important aspect of this project.

 BioSpirit Day Spa

 BioSpirit is a longtime client of mine.
 Last year I did a full remodel and also re-wrote the code to make the site work on any size screen.
 I do regular search engine optimization (SEO) for BioSpirit and it really shows in the number of people that come to their Tahoe spa from initially going to their website.
 BioSpirit's dedication to being the best they can be is inspiring.